Q: Where is the SLD office located?

 Q: How do I find out information on when clubs meet during the week?

-A: On the CSU Stanislaus Student Leadership and Development website there is a Club's Directory link that has all of the clubs listed.
+A: On the Stanislaus State Student Leadership and Development website there is a Club's Directory link that has all of the clubs listed.
 When you select a club, you can find the contact information for the officers of the club and contact them via email.

 Q: How do I get involved in a club?